Genetic Resources

-The Molecular Systematics Unit facilitates the collection and analysis of molecular data from the Museum’s fauna collections, to expand knowledge of specimens and the diversity of life.
+Genetic Resources (formerly Molecular Systematics Unit) facilitate the collection and analysis of molecular data from the Museum’s fauna collections, to expand knowledge of specimens and the diversity of life.

 The application of molecular techniques and tools, such as sequencing DNA, has become usual for institutions that are interested in understanding organisms, and their diversity, habitats, biology, ancestral connections, and species origins.